sonertari/SSLproxy/README.md

 ## Overview

 SSLproxy is a proxy for SSL/TLS encrypted network connections.
-It is intended to be used for diverting network traffic to other programs, such as UTM services.
+It is intended to be used for decrypting and diverting network traffic to other programs, such as UTM services.

 SSLproxy is designed to transparently terminate connections that are redirected to it using a network address translation engine.
 SSLproxy then terminates